The new small commercial: Why carriers need to better serve "small specialty"

 About the author

-Mike Keane is senior vice president, core commercial.
-He joined The Hanover in March 2009 and is responsible for the company's Core Commercial business, which includes Small Commercial and Middle Market, as well as Technology and Product Development.
+Mike Keane serves as senior vice president of Core Commercial at The Hanover.
+With more than 20 years of experience in the insurance industry, he is responsible for the company's Core Commercial business, which includes Small Commercial and Middle Market, as well as Technology and Product Development.